ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 Section | Description
 --- | ---
-Applicability to CloudSystem | For each chapter, the applicability relates to whether the CloudSystem provides any technical, process or documentation that need to be assessed.<br><br>The CloudSystem inherits many controls from the underlying Azure and Office 365 platforms, so if a chapter is listed as Not Applicable then the Agency may or may not be required to address the control.
+Applicability to CloudSystem | For each chapter, the applicability relates to whether the CloudSystem provides any technical, process or documentation that need to be assessed.<br><br>The CloudSystem inherits many controls from the underlying Azure and Microsoft 365 platforms, so if a chapter is listed as Not Applicable then the Agency may or may not be required to address the control.
 The reason the chapter is not applicable is stated in this section and if the Agency is required to address the controls then this is listed in the Residual controls to be addressed by the Agency section.
 CloudSystem compliance approach | The compliance approach for the CloudSystem is described in this section to provide:<br><br>* The background and context for how the CloudSystem address the controls in the chapter<br>* To provide the Agency with information to assist in the assessment of the CloudSystem
 Security controls provided by the CloudSystem | The specific technical, process or documentation that the CloudSystem provides to address the controls are listed in this section.
 Residual controls to be addressed by the Agency | If there are any residual controls that the Agency must address in relation to the operation of the CloudSystem, then they are listed in this section.